zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 accomplish mailbox communication between NSPE and SPE.

-When the PSA Client call is completed in TF-M, the return result, such as PSA_SUCCESS or the handle, should be replied from SPE to NSPE via mailbox.
+When the PSA Client call is completed in TF-M, the return result, such as PSA_SUCCESS or the handle, should be returned from SPE to NSPE via mailbox.

 Mailbox synchronization between NSPE and SPE
 ============================================